 The efficiency of the supply chain has a measurable impact on an organization’s growth.
-One of the important strategies that can be implemented by businesses to stay ahead of their competition is cross docking.
-When cross docking is implemented at the right time, it can improve the handling time of the shipments.
+One of the important strategies that can be implemented by businesses to stay ahead of their competition is cross docking logistics.
+When Cross-docking is implemented at the right time, it can improve the handling time of the shipments.

-Cross docking is the process where the goods from a supplier or manufacturer are directly shipped to the customer without any storage or handling time.
+Cross Docking Services or Crossdock Facility is the process where the goods from a supplier or manufacturer are directly shipped to the customer without any storage or handling time.
 This often takes place at a docking terminal where the products are received from the inbound dock and are immediately transferred to the outbound dock for transportation.

 In simpler terms, the inbound goods arrive at the docking terminal via trucks or trailers and then these goods are right away allocated to a receiving dock.
 The products are then unloaded and sorted.
 Once the products get sorted, they are moved to a different dock with the use of a pallet truck or a forklift.
 When the goods reach the outbound dock, they are then loaded onto the outbound transportation for delivery.

 Cross-docking can come in really handy for saving time and money and is a must-have in cross docking logistics.
 A quicker service can help customers differentiate the best service provider.

 - Reduces the footprint of the facility: With the use of Cross docking, businesses can easily reduce the overall square footage which is required in a facility.
 As the process requires very little or no storage at all, businesses need less space.
 This, in turn, reduces the costs associated with inventory storage.

 - Less Material Handling: Businesses can see visible reductions in material handling costs as well.
 When businesses opt for Cross-dock, the material handling process gets limited to just the loading and unloading of goods, with very minimal picking or staging activities.